Oh AI, You Silly Goose

 MIT recently published a thought-provoking (and slightly concerning) article about the possibility of human-AI love.
 What’s striking is how human this technology has become to us, and, perhaps more intriguingly, how human we’ve become in our responses to it.

 For instance, I’ve noticed a new trend in storytelling on LinkedIn—what I like to call the “AI-assisted hero’s journey.”
-You know the type: the narrator faces an immense challenge, learns a profound lesson, and emerges transformed.
-The moment I sense that AI touched the narrative, the magic fades.
-I’m not alone in this sentiment—studies have shown that when readers are aware that AI wrote a piece, they find it less credible and less emotionally engaging.
+It’s when the narrator faces an immense challenge, learns a profound lesson, and emerges transformed.
+The moment I sense that AI created or enhanced the story, it loses it’s meaning.

 • The “It’s not just X, it’s Y” formula: Example: “It’s not just about hard work—it’s about heart.”
 (AI’s favorite line.)